Best Spinning Reel Under $100: Expert Review

 So let’s review our top pick!

-For the best spinning reel overall, I chose the PENN Fierce lV.
+For the best spinning reel overall, I chose the PENN Fierce IV.
 It was an outstanding reel and led the pack when it came to material makeup, smoothness, and max drag.

-While the PENN Fierce lV won overall, you really can’t go wrong with all the reels mentioned in this Best Spinning Reel for Under $100 Guide that we’ve put together.
+While the PENN Fierce IV won overall, you really can’t go wrong with all the reels mentioned in this guide.

-Give them a try and tell us what you think!
-We’d love to hear from you!
+Give them a try and tell me what you think!
+I’d love to hear from you!

 Leave a Comment